South Bank, Redcar and Cleveland

-South Bank is an industrial town in the Redcar and Cleveland borough in North Yorkshire, England on the south bank of the River Tees.
+South Bank is a former industrial town in the Redcar and Cleveland borough in North Yorkshire, England on the south bank of the River Tees.
 It is 3 mi east of Middlesbrough and 6 mi south-west of Redcar.
 The town is served by South Bank railway station.

-The namesake ward had a population of 6,548 at the 2011 census.
-It forms part of the Teesside built-up area's Middlesbrough subdivision in 2011.
-The area is part of Greater Eston; which also includes Eston, Grangetown, Normanby, Teesville and part of Ormesby.
+The area forms part of the Teesside built-up area's Middlesbrough subdivision and is also a part of Greater Eston.

-Ormesby's ancient parish was split into civil parishes.
-The area was in Normanby civil parish.
-In 1894, the area gained a higher population with South Bank in Normanby Urban District Council created.
-A town hall was built for the district in 1878 and was demolished before the urban district merged with Eston Urban District in 1915.
-The Eston Urban District was abolished in 1968 with the district becoming part of the County Borough of Teesside.
-In 1974, the county borough, with the area remaining unparished.
+Demographics

+Within Redcar and Cleveland, the South Bank ward had a population of 6,548 at the 2011 census.

 History

 Formerly known as "Tees Tilery", South Bank has a long history of steelmaking in the companies Bolckow Vaughan and Dorman Long, and shipbuilding at Smiths Dock Company.
 The area was also known by the nickname of "Slaggy Island" as it was surrounded by slag heaps.

+South Bank was historically part of the township of Normanby in the ancient parish of Ormesby.
+A local government district covering the township was created in 1865, governed by a local board.
+A town hall was built for the district in 1878.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+At the second meeting of the urban district council in January 1895 it voted to change the district's name from Normanby to "South Bank in Normanby", acknowledging that South Bank was the larger settlement within the district.
+The change of name was confirmed by North Riding County Council in May 1895.

+South Bank in Normanby Urban District was abolished in 1915, being absorbed into the neighbouring Eston Urban District, which in turn was abolished in 1968 to become part of the County Borough of Teesside.

-It was part of the parish of Eston and formed part of the Middlesbrough constituency from 1867 until 1918.
+South Bank formed part of the Middlesbrough parliamentary constituency from 1867 until 1918.